wipmoore/formal-systems/notes/formal-systems-overview.md

 ## Formal Language

-A formal language consists of _words_ ( also know as sentences ) made up from an _alphabet_ and are well formed according to a specific set of rules.
+A formal language consists of _words_ ( also know as sentences ) made up from an _alphabet_ that are well formed according to a specific set of rules.
 So a formal language _L_ over an alphabet _Σ_ is a subset of all the words that that can be composed from _Σ_ constrained by the set of rules that define what a well-formed expression is.
-These rules are usually in the form of a formal grammar.
+These rules are usually in the form of a _formal grammar_.

 ## Inference Rules